rajusatheesh-developer/java-demos/java-gc/Database_Tips.md

 Applications that process large amounts of data from a query should consider changing the fetch size of the data.

-A trade-off exists between loading too much data in the application (putting pressure on the garbage collector) and making frequent database calls to retrieve a set of data
+com.demos.java.absics.A trade-off exists between loading too much data in the application (putting pressure on the garbage collector) and making frequent database calls to retrieve a set of data

 ``````````````````